 For example, the civil penalty for violating the Connecticut Act No. 08-167, which requires the safeguarding of personal data, is $500 per violation, up to $500,000 for a single event.
 Lost trust means lost sales.
 The fallout of data breaches has caused businesses to close their doors.
 According to Visa, businesses should “Consider a breach likely and plan accordingly.

-2.7 Does Breach Reporting Service only cover items stored with The Data Vault?
+2.7 Does Breach Reporting Service only cover items stored with American Document Services?

 No, the Breach Reporting Service covers the location contracted with American Document Services and handles reporting and notification as needed for the breach of ALL PII data your business may have, whether it is stored in your office, an employee takes a file home, or your business laptop is stolen while you are away on vacation.